fsprojects/FSharp.Formatting/docs/commandline.md

 The output goes in `output/` by default.
 Typically a `--parameters` argument is needed for substitutions in the template, e.g.

+A Lunr search index is also generated for the API docs.
+See  [API doc generation](apidocs.html) for details about how to add a search box to your `_template.html`.

 Template files are as follows:

 - `_template.html` - absent, empty or contain `{{document}}` and `{{tooltips}}` placeholders.